The Three-Ledger Methodology

 9.1 The rule

 Both readings are recorded in the operational ledger.
-A link record is written that names both observations and flags them as a two-witness disagreement on a specific phenomenon (the phenomenon is named explicitly: bottomhole pressure at depth X, formation top of unit Y, custody-transfer volume for batch Z).
-Neither observation is altered, suppressed, or annotated as "wrong"; the link record is the structure that says "these two records purport to measure the same thing and they don't agree."
+A link record is written that names both observations and flags them as a disagreement between two witnesses on a specific phenomenon.
+The phenomenon is named explicitly, with examples such as bottomhole pressure at depth X, formation top of unit Y, or volume at custody transfer for batch Z. Neither observation is altered, suppressed, or annotated as "wrong"; the link record is the structure that says "these two records purport to measure the same thing and they don't agree."

 9.2 Adjudication

 Adjudication is a separate, recorded event, written to the audit ledger.
-The adjudicator may be automated (a per-tenant rule set: "prefer the memory gauge over the surface readout when the spread exceeds 2%", "always escalate disagreements involving custody-transfer meters") or human (a principal with the Approver role for that tenant, escalated from automated rules or invoked directly).
-The adjudicator's identity, the rule set version (if automated) or the human principal (if manual), the rationale, and the resolution are all sealed into the audit entry.
+The adjudicator may be automated, driven by a rule set per tenant with directives like "prefer the memory gauge over the surface readout when the spread exceeds 2%" or "always escalate disagreements involving meters at custody transfer", or human, a principal with the Approver role for that tenant, escalated from automated rules or invoked directly.
+The adjudicator's identity, the rule set version if automated or the human principal if manual, the rationale, and the resolution are all sealed into the audit entry.

 9.3 The resolution as a third record

-The adjudication's outcome is a third record — a derivation record under a methodology specification version that handles two-witness disagreements — that references both original observations and the audit entry recording the adjudication.
+The adjudication's outcome is a third record, a derivation record under a methodology specification version that handles disagreements between two witnesses, that references both original observations and the audit entry recording the adjudication.
 The ruling never replaces the disagreeing observations.
 Downstream consumers reading the derivations ledger see the resolved value; downstream consumers reading the operational ledger see both original observations and the link record; downstream consumers reading the audit ledger see who adjudicated, when, and why.
 All three views are simultaneously and permanently recoverable.

-The substrate supports three isolation tiers and a default-deny audit posture.
+The substrate supports three isolation tiers and an audit posture that defaults to deny.

 10.1 The three isolation tiers

-The tier is a deployment-time decision and is, itself, recorded in the audit ledger of the deployment that hosts the tenant.
-Migration between tiers (a small tenant on the shared tier outgrows it and requires the dedicated tier) is a substantial operational event, planned and audited; the methodology does not pretend it is free.
+The tier is a decision made at deployment time and is, itself, recorded in the audit ledger of the deployment that hosts the tenant.
+Migration between tiers, for instance when a small tenant on the shared tier outgrows it and requires the dedicated tier, is a substantial operational event, planned and audited; the methodology does not pretend it is free.

 Every event in the substrate is an audit entry by default.
-Exclusions exist — high-cardinality routine reads (a dashboard polling the operational ledger every five seconds), debug traces emitted during incident response, health-check pings between cloud-tier services — because auditing them all would saturate the audit ledger and obscure the entries that matter.
-But each exclusion is itself an audit entry, authored by a principal with the Approver role, scoped (which event types, on which tenants, on which subsystems), expiring (an explicit end timestamp, not "until further notice"), and rationale-bearing (a human-readable justification recorded on the entry).
+Exclusions exist because auditing every event would saturate the audit ledger and obscure the entries that matter.
+Routine high-cardinality reads such as a dashboard polling the operational ledger every five seconds, debug traces emitted during incident response, and pings between cloud-tier services for health checks are the typical candidates.
+But each exclusion is itself an audit entry, authored by a principal with the Approver role, scoped to which event types on which tenants and on which subsystems, expiring on an explicit end timestamp rather than "until further notice", and bearing a rationale, a human-readable justification recorded on the entry.

 A small set of event types may never be excluded, on any tenant, by any principal, under any rationale.
 This list is hard-coded in the substrate and applies globally:

-An attempt to register an exclusion that intersects the must-not-exclude list is rejected at write time, before the exclusion's audit entry would be sealed.
+An attempt to register an exclusion that intersects this list is rejected at write time, before the exclusion's audit entry would be sealed.
 The list is a structural property of the substrate, not a configuration value.

-The fourth pathology of section 2 — transient-architecture vocabularies — is a pathology of naming.
+The fourth pathology of section 2, vocabularies that fade with the architecture, is a pathology of naming.
 It deserves a methodological response of its own.

 11.1 What goes wrong without it

 When a system's vocabulary is decorative, commitments leak away.
-A component named for the technology behind it ("the message bus", "the columnar store") tells the next engineer nothing about what guarantees the component is supposed to provide; renaming the technology without changing the guarantees, or vice versa, is silent.
+A component named for the technology behind it, with names like the message bus or the columnar store, tells the next engineer nothing about what guarantees the component is supposed to provide; renaming the technology without changing the guarantees, or vice versa, is silent.
 A component named for the team that built it tells the next engineer even less, and the team itself may no longer exist.
 A component named for the bug that prompted its introduction is the worst case: the name is meaningful only to the engineer who remembers the bug, and that engineer leaves.

 11.2 What a coherent metaphor does

-When the names are drawn from a single coherent source domain — a metaphor whose institutions match the architectural commitments the substrate is making — two things happen.
+When the names are drawn from a single coherent source domain, a metaphor whose institutions match the architectural commitments the substrate is making, two things happen.
 First, the names encode commitments: the institution being borrowed already had a job, already had constraints, already had relationships to other institutions, and importing the name imports those structures as a constraint on the implementation.
-Second, the names generate further names organically: as the architecture grows, the next component to be added has a natural place in the source-domain institutional landscape, and its name emerges from that landscape rather than from whatever technology happens to implement it.
+Second, the names generate further names organically: as the architecture grows, the next component to be added has a natural place in the institutional landscape of the source domain, and its name emerges from that landscape rather than from whatever technology happens to implement it.

-The canonical methodology prescribes that a metaphor be chosen, that it be coherent (drawn from a single institutional source domain), and that its institutions match the architectural commitments.
+The canonical methodology prescribes that a metaphor be chosen, that it be coherent by being drawn from a single institutional source domain, and that its institutions match the architectural commitments.
 The methodology does not prescribe which metaphor: pick one whose institutions match the commitments your substrate makes.
-A platform whose central commitment is custodial preservation might draw its vocabulary from archival institutions; a platform whose central commitment is adversarial verification might draw from judicial institutions; a platform built around append-only ledgering and notarization might draw from a settlement system that already operated with clerks, registries, and seals.
-The methodology is metaphor-agnostic; the choice is part of instantiating it.
+A platform whose central commitment is custodial preservation might draw its vocabulary from archival institutions; a platform whose central commitment is adversarial verification might draw from judicial institutions; a platform built around ledgering that only appends and around notarization might draw from a settlement system that already operated with clerks, registries, and seals.
+The methodology is agnostic about the metaphor; the choice is part of instantiating it.

 11.4 The IETF draft

-The engineering theory of the metaphor-vocabulary discipline — the rules for choosing a source domain, the constraints on coherence, the cataloging of borrowed institutions, and the working examples — is the subject of the IETF draft draft-rodriguez-grana-metaphor-vocabularies (Rodriguez & Graña).
+The engineering theory of the discipline of vocabularies driven by metaphor, including the rules for choosing a source domain, the constraints on coherence, the cataloging of borrowed institutions, and the working examples, is the subject of the IETF draft draft-rodriguez-grana-metaphor-vocabularies by Rodriguez and Graña.
 Practitioners building substrates under this methodology should treat that draft as the reference text for the vocabulary discipline.
-One worked instantiation of the methodology — including a chosen metaphor (rural-pueblo institutions of nineteenth-century interior Argentina) and the full vocabulary that metaphor produces — is documented separately as the El Mundo white paper.
+One worked instantiation of the methodology, including a chosen metaphor drawn from the institutions of the rural pueblo of nineteenth-century interior Argentina and the full vocabulary that metaphor produces, is documented separately as the El Mundo white paper.

 12. Implementation notes and engagement